CarlosPena00/tldr_a_curious_moon/README.md

 # My TL;DR Of A Curious Moon

-The idea of the repository is to have a streamlined version of the teachings I had per chapter, focused on the Postgres itself.
+The idea of the repository is to have a streamlined version of the teachings I had per chapter[^1], focused on the Postgres itself.
 I found it interesting to change the database to avoid a simple copy/paste by myself.
-I chose a public dataset from the Brazilian government regarding confiscated cigarettes (and destroyed)[^1], that I may (or may not) change in the future.
+I chose a public dataset from the Brazilian government regarding confiscated cigarettes (and destroyed)[^2], that I may (or may not) change in the future.

 > [A Curious Moon by Rob Conery](https://bigmachine.io/products/a-curious-moon/)